-- (1) The Company's time deposits consist of domestic deposits which mature within nine months (Level 2).
-Level 2 investments are priced using observable inputs, such as quoted prices in markets that are not active and yield curves. - (2) Contingent consideration liabilities are measured using the income approach and discounted to present value based on an assessment of the probability that the Company would be required to make such future payments.
+(1) The Company's time deposits consist of domestic deposits which mature within nine six months (Level 2).
+All level investments are priced using observable inputs, such as quoted prices in markets that are not active and yield curves.

+(2) Contingent consideration liabilities are measured using the income approach and discounted to present value based on assessment of the probability that the Company would be required to make such future payments.
 The contingent consideration liabilities are measured at fair value using significant Level 3 (unobservable) inputs, such as discount rates and probability measures.
 Remeasurement of the contingent consideration to fair value is expensed through the income statement in the period remeasured.
 Contingent consideration-current is included in accrued expenses and other current liabilities on the balance sheet.

-The following table provides a roll-forward of the fair value of the contingent consideration for the six nine months ended June 30, 2023 September 30, 2023:
+The following table provides a roll-forward of the fair value of the contingent consideration for the nine months ended

+September 30, 2023: 11

-Year-to-Date Activity Fair Value Fair Value Balance at December 31, 2022 \$ 2,259 \$ 2,259 Payments on contingent liabilities (2,267) (2,267) Amortization of discount on contingent liabilities 8 8 Balance at March 31, 2023 \$ - \$ - Balance at September 30, 2023 \$ -
+Year-to-Date Activity Fair Value Balance at December 31, 2022 \$ 2,259

+Payments on contingent liabilities (2,267)

+Amortization of discount on contingent liabilities 8

+Balance at September 30, 2023 \$ -

-As of June 30, 2023 September 30, 2023, the Company has no contingent consideration amounts remaining.
+As of September 30, 2023, the Company has no contingent consideration amounts remaining.

-5. Cash, Cash Equivalents and Investments
+5. Cash, Cash Equivalents and Short-Term Investments

 Cash and cash equivalents are carried at cost, which approximates fair market value.
-As of June 30, 2023 September 30, 2023 and December 31, 2022, cash and cash equivalents totaled \$238.0 212.1 million and \$344.5 million respectively.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, cash and cash equivalents totaled \$212.1 230.4 million and \$344.5 226.7 million, respectively.

 Investments are recorded at fair value with the related unrealized gains and losses included in accumulated other comprehensive income, a component of stockholders' equity, net of tax.
 Realized gains and losses on the sale of these investments are determined using the specific identification method.
-There were no realized gains or losses as of June 30, 2023 September 30, 2023 or December 31, 2022.
+There were no realized gains or losses as of September 30, 2023 March 31, 2024 or December 31, 2022 December 31, 2023.